 There are three opportunities to study God’s Word to us each week.
-Currently our Sunday morning class (10:30 am) is studying the Old Testament book of Job.
-On Tuesday mornings (9:00 AM) we consider and discuss the three reading (Old Testament, Epistle, and Holy Gospel which will be used in the Divine Service the following Sunday.
-On Thursday Evening (6:00 PM) we are studying the New Testament book of Acts which gives us a glimpse into the life of the early Church.
+Currently our Sunday morning class (10:30 am) is participating in a lively discussion of C. S. Lewis’ “The Screwtape Letters”.
+On Tuesday mornings (9:00 AM) we consider and discuss the three reading (Old Testament, Epistle, and Holy Gospel) which will be used in the Divine Service the following Sunday.
+Our Thursday Evening (6:00 PM) is currently on a hiatus while pastor is busy serving a neighboring congregation which is currently without a pastor of their own.
 You are welcome to join us as God’s family learns and grows together!

 As disciples of our Lord and Redeemer, Jesus Christ, Zion Lutheran Church is a community at prayer, in the Word, rejoicing in our baptism, and feasting regularly on His body and blood.
 Being thereby equipped and empowered, we love and serve the community in which God has placed us by our witness to Christ, by showing mercy, and by welcoming all into our joyful fellowship.